angus-g/mom6-spurious/writing/paper/introduction.md

 White & Adcroft (2008) demonstrated the development and implementation of an accurate reconstruction scheme for the remapping stage of ALE, with their piecewise quartic method (PQM).
 The impacts of different regridding and remapping schemes were considered by White et al. (2009), comparing their spurious diffusion in terms of the change of volume distributions across density classes.

-- does this need more expansion?
-    - an example of typical/optimal uses for each coordinate

 ## Evaluating/diagnosing spurious mixing
 In attempting to evaluate the performance of numerical schemes with regard to spurious mixing, there is no consensus on the diagnostic technique to use.
 Griffies et al. (2000) used an effective diapycnal diffusivity, which allows for direct comparison between the spurious mixing and expected oceanic values.
 However, because it uses a reference density profile compiled from the entire domain, the effective diffusivity is only a single idealised vertical profile, and can't be mapped back to real space in any meaningful manner.

 An alternative to diagnosing spurious mixing from the model state is to calculate an analytical solution from the advection operator itself.
 Morales Maqueda & Holloway (2006) did this with upstream based schemes, such as the second-order moment method of Prather, calculating a closed form expression for the implicit numerical diffusivity.

 - one paragraph per diagnostic scheme